LinearDigressions/patterns-website-fastapi/README.md

 ## Production-Ready Authentication & Dashboard Features
 This template comes with a pre-configured authentication system and a simple dashboard interface, allowing you to start building your application with user management features immediately.

-## Getting Started with This Template

-To use this template for your own project:

-1. Create a new repository using this template by following GitHub's [template repository guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template)
-2. Clone your new repository and navigate to it: `cd your-project-name`
-3. Update this README:
-   - Change the project name in the first line
-   - Remove this "Getting Started with This Template" section
-4. Make sure you have Python 3.12 installed

 Once completed, proceed to the [Setup](#setup) section below.